-The Oversight Committee is the Institutional Multi-stakeholder Group (IMG).
+The Oversight Committee is the governance committee.
 It represents the January 2017 workshop and will have representatives of Council, Rectorate, Deans, Management, Senior Directors, Directors, Central SRC, and Unions.
 It will be chaired by the Rector and Vice-Chancellor and will meet on a quarterly basis.